MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

 ### Create a network scan job (public preview)

-Starting in version [2.8.85.0](rms-client/unifiedlabelingclient-version-release-history.md#version-28850), you can scan your network for risky repositories.
 Add one or more of the repositories found to a content scan job to scan them for sensitive content.

 > [!NOTE]
 > The Azure Information Protection network discovery feature is currently in PREVIEW.
 The [Azure Preview Supplemental Terms](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) include additional legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.